Mikhail Devyataev: Postwar

 Devyataev was released from the filtration camp as part of the mass amnesty at the end of the war, and discharged from the army in November 1945.
 However, the stigma of his classification as a prisoner of war made it difficult for him to find a job for some time.
 Eventually, however, Devyataev found work as a manual laborer in Kazan.
 He took a job at the Kazan river port as a duty officer at the river station, then trained as a captain-mechanic.
 From 1949 onwards he worked as an assistant to the captain of the longboat Ogonyok; from 1952 he was the captain of the longboat Ogonyok, and from 1955 he was transferred to the position of captain of the motor ship.

 Soviet authorities cleared Devyataev only in 1957, after the head of the Soviet space program Sergey Korolyov personally presented his case, arguing that the information provided by Devyataev and the other escapees had been critical for the Soviet space program.
 On 15 August 1957, Devyataev became a Hero of the Soviet Union and a subject of multiple books and newspaper articles.

 He continued to live in Kazan.
 In the late 1950s, Devyatayev was entrusted with testing the "Raketa", one of the world's first passenger hydrofoil ships; for many years he worked as a captain of river ships and became the first captain of the hydrofoil ship "Meteor".

 In 1959, he became a member of the Communist Party of the Soviet Union (CPSU).
 In 1972, he published his memoirs.

 Death and legacy

-Devyataev died at Kazan in 2002, aged 85, and is buried in the Arskoe Cemetery in Kazan near the World War II Memorial.
+Devyataev died in Kazan in 2002, aged 85, and is buried in the Arskoe Cemetery in Kazan near the World War II Memorial.
 There is a museum dedicated to Devyataev in his native Torbeyevo (opened on 8 May 1975) and monuments in Usedom and Kazan.

 V2.
 Escape from Hell – is a 2021 Russian prison action thriller war biopic film about Mikhail Devyatayev's escape, directed by Timur Bekmambetov.